 Listed homes require Listed Building Consent, no matter the project.
 Planning permission may be required if the development is within the curtilage of a listed building.
 In some cases, though, building consent may have already been granted.
 We can support you with this.

 If you have any further questions on extending your residential property, with or without planning permission, then get in touch with Keenan Project Designs.
-Our professional and knowledgeable team are accustomed to delivering projects in Rugby, Warwickshire, West Midlands, Worcestershire, and beyond.
+Our professional and knowledgeable team of architects are accustomed to delivering projects in Rugby, Warwickshire, West Midlands, Worcestershire, and beyond.